Benchmarking weak randomness in Quantum and Natural Sources: SVTest software

 The first step is to load all input data into memory to allow faster computations.
 Although this version does not support live streaming of data as an input, such a use case can be resolved by storing streamed data and dividing it into appropriate big parts to use in the software.
 If these parts are big, then the estimation error should be negligible.

 The second part uses one of the discretization methods to obtain a bit sequence from the real number sequence used as the input data.
-Our software implements a few different methods of discretization described in Section \ref{sec:discretization} and Appendix \ref{sec:discretization_details}.
+Our software implements a few different methods of discretization described in Appendix \ref{sec:discretization_details}.
 Furthermore, each discretization is implemented as a separate function, so it is easy to modify it or create a new one without the need to change the other parts of the software.
 It could be useful if one would like to use the software to test some other source that requires some specific form of discretization.
 Finally, if the data is already in the binary format, discretization could be omitted.

-The next part is the most crucial one: We estimate the sequence of values $\epsilon_h$ for the given history length $h$ described in Section \ref{sec:epsilonh} (according to the formula given in Eq.\ (\ref{eq:epsilon_h_aprox})).
+The next part is the most crucial one: We estimate the sequence of values $\epsilon_h$ for the given history length $h$ (according to the formula given in Eq.\ (\ref{eq:epsilon_h_aprox})).
 The above is done by calculating the frequencies of appropriate substrings.
 Since this part is the most computationally demanding, it is highly optimized by calculating each frequency only once (even if it is needed in more than one $\epsilon_h$).
 Furthermore, we use low-level bit operations on substrings rather than calculating each substring frequency separately to improve efficiency even more.

 The last part is responsible for calculating the final value of $\epsilon$.
-We implemented two families of weighted averages described in Section \ref{sec:averages}.
+We implemented two families of weighted averages.
 Namely, exponential average (see Eq.\ (\ref{eq:epsilon_poly})) and polynomial average (see Eq.\ (\ref{eq:svtest_epsilon})).
 Here, the calculation is performed in a separate function, so it is easy to modify it or create a new one.
-Therefore, any function that is coherent with the form described in Section \ref{sec:ecombine} can be used, although we recommend one that fulfills at least part of the axioms described in Section \ref{sec:axioms}.
+Therefore, any function that is coherent with the form described in Section \ref{sec:ecombine} can be used, although we recommend one that fulfills at least part of the axioms.